jasonbayton/11ty/_src/android/android-enterprise-faq/intune-amapi-byod-migration.md

   parent: 'Android Enterprise FAQ'
   order: 28500
 ---
-Microsoft is migrating its Intune personally-owned work profile implementation from a custom Device Policy Controller (the Company Portal app) to Google's Android Management API (AMAPI).
-This change began rolling out in early 2026.
+Microsoft has migrated its Intune personally-owned work profile implementation from a custom Device Policy Controller (the Company Portal app) to Google's Android Management API (AMAPI).
+This migration began in early 2026 and is now largely complete, with remaining devices being auto-migrated.

 ### What is changing?